These teams landed the biggest FA hauls

 Carlos Correa was nearly the cherry on top of the Mets' monstrous spending spree, but the two sides were unable to finalize a 12-year, $315 million agreement due to a concern regarding Correa's medicals.

-Yet all of that spending did not lead to success, at least in 2023.
-Díaz wound up missing the entire season due to injury, while Robertson, Scherzer and Verlander all were dealt before the Trade Deadline, with New York well on its way to a 75-87 record.
+Still, all of the Mets' spending did not lead to success in 2023.
+Díaz wound up missing the entire season due to injury, while Robertson, Scherzer and Verlander were dealt before the Trade Deadline, with New York well on its way to a 75-87 record.
+The following season, however, the Mets made it to the NLCS thanks to significant contributions from the likes of Quintana and Díaz.

 2021-22 Rangers: Corey Seager, Marcus Semien and Jon Gray